openbaton/docs/docs/vnfpackage.md

 The image we have to choose must be a debian 64bit image (e.g. ubuntu amd64) for satisfying the EMS and scripts which are designed for that kind of image.
 We have chosen this one [ubuntu-14.04.3-server-amd64.iso][image-link].

-### VNFPackage [iperf-client]
+### VNF Package [iperf-client]

-This iperf-server VNFPackage has to install the iperf client and needs to configure it to set the iperf servers' IP.
+This iperf-client VNF Package has to install the iPerf client and needs to be configured in order to know the iPerf servers' IP.

 #### Metadata [iperf-client]
-In the Metadata.yaml we define the name of the VNFPackage, the scripts location and also the properties for the image to upload.
+In the Metadata.yaml we define the name of the VNF Package, the scripts location and also the properties for the image to upload.
-Since the image-link is not implemented in the current release we will put the image directly into the VNFPackage.
+Since passing an image is not supported in the current release we will use the image link inside the `Metadata.yaml`.
 Finally, it looks as shown below.

 ```yaml